 If upon review, you have not complied with the terms of the deferral, the infraction will be found committed, and the full penalty on the face of the ticket, in addition to the $150 administrative fee will be owed.
 The Court may also assess additional penalties for failure to pay or appear and will notify the Department of Licensing of such.

 INFRACTION DISMISSAL PROGRAM: if you received a ticket you can request to participate in the Infraction Dismissal Program which is managed by Probation Services.
 Upon successful completion of a traffic safety class, the infractions(s) are dismissed.
-There are some charges are excluded from this program.
-If you are charged with No Valid Operators License w/ID and No Valid Insurance, those charges will not be dismissed upon successful completion of the traffic safety class.
+There are some charges that are excluded from this program.
+If you are charged with No Valid Operators License w/ID and/or No Valid Insurance, those charges will not be dismissed upon successful completion of the traffic safety class.
 Additionally, you are only allowed to participate one time.
 To determine your eligibility for this program please contact Vita Alvarez at 509-574-1892 or email@example.com.

 **PLEASE NOTE: Yakima District Court corresponds with defendants via United States Postal Service.
 It is your responsibility to update your mailing address with the court.
 If the address on your citation is incorrect please call 509-574-1804 to update.
 Also please notify the DOL if your current address is different than the address on your Driver's License.